Hunt for Wolverine: Background

 The storyline detailed Wolverine's return from the dead following the "Death of Wolverine" storyline and how the X-Men would cope with this discovery.
 The lead-up included a "Where Is Wolverine?" mini-story at the end of different comic issues.

 According to Marvel, each of the stories was designed to have a specific theme to it: Weapon Lost would have a noir theme, The Adamantium Agenda would be an action-adventure, Claws of a Killer aimed for a horror sensibility, and Mystery in Madripoor for a dark romance motif.
 Following the storyline, Marvel would launch the Return of Wolverine miniseries, which was followed by a new Wolverine series.

 Plot

 Where is Wolverine?

-Wolverine acquires the Space Infinity Gem after killing the Frost Giant Snarr, who was targeting it on Loki's behalf.
+Wolverine acquires the Space Gem after killing the Frost Giant Snarr, who was targeting it on Loki's behalf.
 Meanwhile, the time-displaced Jean Grey discovered the adamantium shell in Wolverine's tomb has been broken open and is empty.
 Keeping a low profile, Wolverine unsuccessfully attempts to rekindle his relationship with his old friends.
-He walks to a bar where Captain America had been playing pool, only to learn he was no longer there, leaves flowers with a hospitalized Jane Foster after visiting hours but does not reveal his name to the attending nurse, and arrives at Big Ben hours after Spider-Man's confrontation with Scorpio.
-Following his fight with Thing and Human Torch, a desperate Hydro-Man arrives at a campfire and attempts to rob the person sitting at it, who happens to be Wolverine.
-Wolverine is seen in Peru, where the Avengers have just battled the Grandmaster's Lethal Legion and Challenger's Black Order.
-He is one of the heroes frozen in stasis walking down a flight of steps in Peru, once the Avengers' Quinjet leaves.

 Wolverine also is attacked by minions of Ultron in the wilds of Canada.
-Easily dispatching them using the space stone's teleportation abilities, he is met by Loki.
-After losing an eye in the confrontation with Wolverine, Loki pleads unsuccessfully for the Infinity Stone.
+Easily dispatching them using the Space Gem's teleportation abilities, he is met by Loki.
+After losing an eye in the confrontation with Wolverine, Loki pleads unsuccessfully for the Space Gem.
+Wolverine later hides the Space Gem in a safehouse in Madripoor.

-Later, he passes by Londell's Restaurant in Harlem, where he detects the scent of Storm, who had been there earlier.
-Wolverine later encounters an anti-mutant mob as a Sentinel is nearby.
-Black Widow discovers that he has entrusted her with the Space Gem which he has hidden in a safehouse in Madripoor.

-While in Japan, Wolverine watched a broadcast of Amadeus Cho battling and defeating Phalkan.
-At the Massachusetts Institute of Technology, Wolverine arrives at an unoccupied desk to find a long spreadsheet printout.
-After reading the information, he states that he will be seeing Tony Stark soon.